-The action must take place exclusively during the annual edition of the EWWR: in 2016, the EWWR takes place from 19-27 of November 2016 (inclusive).
+The action must take place exclusively during the annual edition of the EWWR: in 2020, the EWWR will take place from 21-29 of November (inclusive).

 However, the action may also showcase (or be the result of) actions that have taken place prior to EWWR.

 The actions implemented in the EWWR address the “3Rs”: Reduce waste, Reuse products, Recycle material.
 The “3Rs” represent the options which should be considered first when elaborating a waste management strategy.

 - Reduce: Strict avoidance & reduction at source: Raise awareness about the urgency of reducing the quantity of waste we produce by giving advice on how to avoid or reduce waste at source as well as promoting more sustainable consumer behaviour